ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise2.md

     Don't panic!
 (Even if Go did).
 I meant for this to happen.

     This exercise uses the *CKM_AES_KEY_GEN* mechanism.
-(This is in the first line of the progrram output).
+(This is in the first line of the program output).
 If we run exercise one again and pipe its output to grep, with a fancy argument to print one extra line, we can see that the minimum key size is 128 bits and the maximum key size is 256 bits.
 Try it:

     ``` bash
     ./lab --ex1 | grep CKM_AES_KEY_GEN --after-context 1